mvolkmann/blog/src/lua.md

 There can be any number of `=` characters between the opening and closing square brackets as long as the count matches.
 For example, `[==[some text]==]`.

-Newlines and indentation inside the square brackets are retained.
+This enables creating strings that contain `]]` or closing square brackets with a different number of equal signs between them.

 Strings are indexed starting from 1 instead of 0.

 Use the `..` operator to concatenate strings.
 For example, `fullName = firstName .. ' ' .. lastName`.

+Strings are immutable.
+Operations on them create new strings.
 String operations are supported by the `string` standard library which is described later.